 The majority of the voting rights from the initial public offering remained within the Baer family pool, thus ensuring full control of the Group.
 This only changed at the beginning of 2005 with the introduction of the ’one share, one vote’ principle.
 This new financial leeway was utilised in the same year for the acquisition of three private banks and a specialised asset manager, which together were even larger in size than Julius Baer itself.
 Exploiting this massively increased scale, Julius Baer started expanding rapidly into global growth markets, particularly Asia, and achieved strong growth momentum in the years that followed.

 The 2008 credit crisis ushered in a fundamentally changed business environment, leading Julius Baer to take a rather unorthodox step.
 By separating the Group’s asset management and private client businesses in October 2009, each individual business was provided with precious strategic flexibility in the early stage of this new cycle.
-The private banking business became the independent Julius Baer Group Ltd. and began systematically broadening its international presence and specialised offering via acquisitions and a number of strategic cooperation agreements around the globe.
+The wealth management business became the independent Julius Baer Group Ltd. and began systematically broadening its international presence and specialised offering via acquisitions and a number of strategic cooperation agreements around the globe.

 In August 2012, Julius Baer initiated the next phase of its growth by acquiring Merrill Lynch’s International Wealth Management (IWM) business outside the US.
 IWM provided a rare opportunity to substantially increase the Group’s footprint in established markets, new markets, and in growth regions.
 This growth enabled the Group to further strengthen its leading position in a highly competitive industry, to provide clients with an unparalleled product and services offering, and to tackle any future challenges from a position of strength as the international reference in wealth management.

 “If contact between people is based on trust and absolute integrity, then it is of benefit for both sides.”
 Julius Baer, Founder

 Birth of Julius (Isaac) Baer